 Making Personal Finance easy!
-Most of the existing Personal Finance applications are boring because they are all dependent on manual data input, then following the right segments of costs, income or balance, for each of them to be placed onContinue reading… Numus – personal finance at new levels
+Most of the existing Personal Finance applications are boring because they are all dependent on manual data input, then following the right segments of costs, income or balance, for each of them to be placed onContinue reading… Numus – the story behind th new personal finance app

 I am thrilled to inform you that I will be speaking at Global Data Science Conference in a very interesting topic covering Fintech and Data Science.
 Together with professionals and like-minded of Microsoft, LinkedIn, SalesForce etc… we will try toContinue reading… Speaking at Global Data Science Conference in Silicon Valley